updatecli/updatecli/README.md

 ```

 ## Condition
+ It will check for a environment variable with a name matching the key uppercased and prefixed with the EnvPrefix
 During this stage, we check if conditions are met based on the value retrieved in the source stage

 ### dockerImage

-This condition checks if a docker image with a specific tag is published on Docker Registry
+This condition checks if a docker image with a specific tag is published on Docker Registry.
+If the condition is not met, it skips the target stage.

 ```
 conditions:
+  id:
-  - kind: dockerImage
+    kind: dockerImage
     spec:
       image: _Docker Image_
       url: _Docker Registry url_